 We have set out and adopted a policy document on 'values and commitments' of Reliance Infrastructure.
-We believe that any business conduct can be ethical only when it rests on the nine core values viz., honesty, integrity, respect, fairness, purposefulness, trust, responsibility, citizenship and caring.
+We believe that any business conduct can be ethical only when it rests on the nine core values viz., honesty, integrity, respect, fairness, purposefulness, trust, responsibility, citizenship and caring employees conduct the business with impeccable integrity and by excluding any consideration of personal profit or advantage.